Internet-Draft | CoAP pubsub | March 2025 |

 A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.¶

-A CoAP server that hosts one or more topic collections with their topic-configurations, and also topic-data resources.
+A CoAP server that hosts one or more topic collections with their topics, and typically also topic-data resources.
 The broker is responsible for the store-and-forward of state update representations, for the topics for which it hosts the corresponding topic-data resources.
 The broker is also responsible for handling the topic lifecycle as defined in Section 3.1.
 The creation, configuration, and discovery of topics at a broker is specified in Section 2.¶

-Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which may be hosted by the broker.
+The broker is responsible for the store-and-forward of state update representations between CoAP clients.
+Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which can be hosted at the broker.
 Subscribers to a topic are notified of new publications by using Observe [RFC7641] on the corresponding topic-data resource.¶

-Figure 2 shows the resources related to a Topic Collection that can be managed at the Broker.¶
+Figure 2 shows the resources related to a topic collection that can be managed at the broker.¶

-The configuration side of a "publish/subscribe broker" consists of a collection of topics.
+The broker hosts a collection of topics.
 These topics as well as the collection itself are exposed by a CoAP server as resources (see Figure 3).
-Each topic is associated with a topic-configuration resource and a topic-data resource.
-The topic-configuration resource is used by a client creating or administering a topic.
-The topic-data resource is used by the publishers and the subscribers to a topic.¶
+Each topic contains a set of properties for configuration, one of which is the URI of the topic-data resource.
+The topic resource is used by a client for creating or administering a topic.
+The topic-data resource is used by the publishers and the subscribers to share the data values.¶

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see Section 2.4.3).
 It can also read and update the configuration of existing topics and topic properties as well as delete them when they are no longer needed (see Section 2.5).¶

-'topic-name': A required field used as an application identifier.
+"topic-name": A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.¶

-'topic-data': A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
-It encodes the URI as a CBOR text string.¶
+"topic-data": A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
+It encodes the URI as a CBOR text string.
+If a URI is not provided when creating the topic, the choice of the URI for the topic-data resource is left to the broker.¶

-'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
+"resource-type": A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
-The value should be "core.ps.data".¶
+The value is typically "core.ps.data", i.e., when using the topic-data resource defined in this document.¶

-'topic-content-format': This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation, e.g., 60 for the media-type "application/cbor".¶
+"topic-content-format": This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation as an unsigned integer, e.g., 60 for the media-type "application/cbor".¶

-'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
+"topic-type": An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".¶

-'expiration-date': An optional field used to indicate the expiration date of the topic.
+"expiration-date": An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR text string.
-The value should be a date string as defined in 3.4.1.
-[RFC8949] (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
-If this field is not present, the topic will not expire automatically.¶
+The value should be a date string as defined in Section 3.4.1 of RFC 8949 [STD94] (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
+If this field is not present, the topic will not expire automatically.
+When "expiration-date" is reached, the topic resource is deleted as described in Section 2.5.5.¶

-'max-subscribers': An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
-It encodes the maximum number as an unsigned CBOR integer.
-If this field is not present or if the field is empty, then there is no limit to the number of simultaneous subscribers allowed.
-The broker can use this field to limit the number of subscribers for the topic.¶
+"max-subscribers": An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
+It encodes the maximum number as a CBOR unsigned integer.
+If this field is not present, then there is no limit to the number of simultaneous subscribers allowed.¶

-'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see Section Section 3.2.3).
-Encoded as a CBOR unsigned integer greater than 0, it ensures subscribers who have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
-If another CoAP server hosts the topic-data resource, that server is responsible for applying the observer-check value.
+"observer-check": An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see Section 3.2.3).
+Encoded as a CBOR unsigned integer greater than 0, it ensures that subscribers that have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
+If another CoAP server hosts the topic-data resource, that server is responsible for applying the "observer-check" value.
 The default value for this field is 86400, as defined in [RFC7641], which corresponds to 24 hours.¶

-'initialize': An optional boolean field that, when set to true
+"initialize": An optional boolean field that, when set to true

 The following example shows an endpoint discovering a broker using the "core.ps" resource type over a multicast network.
 Brokers within the multicast scope will answer the query.¶

-Request: Header: GET (Code=0.01) Uri-Host: "kdc.example.com" Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: <coap://mythinguri.com/broker/v1>;rt="core.ps"¶
+Request: Header: GET (Code=0.01) Uri-Host: "kdc.example.com" Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: <coaps://mythinguri.com/broker/v1>;rt="core.ps"¶

-The specific resource path is left for implementations, examples in this document use the "/ps" path.
+The specific resource path is left for implementations.
+Examples in this document use the "/ps" path.
 The interactions with a topic collection are further defined in Section 2.4.¶

-Since the representation of the topic collection resource includes the links to the associated topic resources, it is not required to locate those links under "/.well-known/core", also in order to limit the size of the Link Format document returned as result of the discovery.¶
+Since the representation of the topic collection resource includes the links to the associated topic resources, it is not required to locate those links under "/.well-known/core", also in order to limit the size of the CoRE Link Format document returned as result of the discovery.¶

 Example:¶

-Request: Header: GET (Code=0.01) Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps.coll" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps>;rt="core.ps.coll";ct=40, </other/path>;rt="core.ps.coll";ct=40¶
+Request: Header: GET (Code=0.01) Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps.coll" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps>;rt="core.ps.coll", </other/path>;rt="core.ps.coll"¶

+A broker MAY offer topic resources via /.well-known/core.
 Each topic collection is associated with a group of topic resources, each detailing the configuration of its respective topic (refer to Section 2.2.1).
 Each topic resource is identified by the resource type "core.ps.conf".¶

-Below is an example of discovery via /.well-known/core with rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.¶
+Below is an example of discovery via /.well-known/core with query rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.¶

-Request: Header: GET (Code=0.01) Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps.conf" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/h9392>;rt="core.ps.conf";ct=TBD, </other/path/2e3570>;rt="core.ps.conf";ct=TBD¶
+Request: Header: GET (Code=0.01) Uri-Path: ".well-known" Uri-Path: "core" Uri-Query: "rt=core.ps.conf" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/h9392>;rt="core.ps.conf", </other/path/2e3570>;rt="core.ps.conf"¶

-The topic-data contains the URI of the topic-data resource for publishing and subscribing.
-So retrieving the topic-configuration will also provide the URL of the topic-data (see Section 2.5.1).¶
+Within a topic, there is the "topic-data" topic property that contains the URI of the topic-data resource used for publishing and subscribing.
+So retrieving the topic will also provide the URL of the topic-data resource (see Section 2.5.1).¶

-It is also possible to discover a list of topic-data resources by sending a request to the collection with rt=core.ps.data resources as shown below.¶
+The topic-data resources use the resource type 'core.ps.data'.
+It is also possible to discover a list of topic-data resources, by sending a request to the collection resource with a query parameter rt=core.ps.data as shown below.
+Every topic collection resource MUST support this query.¶

-Request: Header: GET (Code=0.01) Uri-Path: "ps" Uri-Query: "rt=core.ps.data" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/data/62e4f8d>;rt="core.ps.data";obs¶
+Request: Header: GET (Code=0.01) Uri-Path: "ps" Uri-Query: "rt=core.ps.data" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/data/62e4f8d>¶

-These are the interactions that can happen directly with a specific topic collection.¶
+Topic collection interactions are the interactions that can happen directly with a specific topic collection.¶

-A client can request a collection of the topics present in the broker by making a GET request to the collection URI.¶
+A client can request a collection of the topics present in the broker by making a GET request to the topic collection URI.¶

 On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see Section 2.2).¶